Sie befinden sich hier: REMEX > Landfills

 One of our main rules when running a landfill is to ensure that our highly qualified staff are always present on site – a fact that helps to create a basis of trust

 REMEX works to achieve the highest possible rates of recycling.
 If, however, despite the many different processes available, the mineral materials are unable to be recycled, we ensure they are stored safely.
-We guarantee that any residual materials are carefully and safely deposited at one of the landfills within the company group.
-Being an operator of all categories of landfill, REMEX fulfils all of the strict regulations and obligations demanded by the legislator and stands out thanks to its smooth operations, its many years of experience and its detailed specialist knowledge.
+We guarantee that any residual materials are carefully and safely deposited at a landfills of the appropriate landfill class.
+REMEX fulfils all of the strict regulations and obligations demanded by the legislator for landfill management of different landfill classes and stands out thanks to its smooth operations, its many years of experience and its specialist knowledge.

 Companies that operate landfills bear much responsibility.
 Besides ensuring that there are adequate resource plans in place, one of the main day-to-day tasks of running a landfill is to make sure that all monitoring activities prescribed by law are actually carried out.
 This means that extensive tests have to be in place for all phases of the operations.

-REMEX is a specialist in operating all categories of landfill.
-The range of materials we accept varies from disposing of slightly contaminated waste for DK 0 landfills all the way through to hazardous waste for DK 3 landfills.
+REMEX has extensive experience with the disposal of mineral waste at landfills of all categories.
+The range of materials we accept varies from low contaminated waste for DK 0 landfills all the way through to hazardous waste for DK 3 landfills.
 When the material is accepted, analyses are first carried out to check whether the residual materials delivered are suitable for landfill.
 To be on the safe side, these checks are then followed by a special chemical analysis test.
-Thanks to our many years of know-how, we can guarantee that only those residual materials are deposited in the landfill that are permitted to be stored there in accordance with the landfill classification regulations.
-Moreover, our reliable waste and leachate monitoring systems ensure that all preconditions are in place to prevent the environment becoming damaged in any way whether it be during day-to-day operations or during the post-closure management phase.
+This ensures that only the mineral waste approved for the corresponding landfill class is deposited.
+Reliable waste and leachate monitoring systems ensure that all preconditions are in place to prevent the environment becoming damaged in any way whether it be during day-to-day operations or during the aftercare phase.